Ardingly College: School terms

-Academic

-In 2021, 91% of GCSE entries were awarded A* or A grades.
-Since 2001 Ardingly has offered the International Baccalaureate Diploma Programme to sixth-formers in addition to traditional A-Levels.

-In 2008 Ardingly was ranked 7th in the UK in The Independent's league table of schools offering both an A-Level and IB curriculum.
-In 2021, 82% of A-Level entries were awarded A* or A grades In 2021, Ardingly's IB students averaged 41.3 points, placing it 6th on the table of schools in the United Kingdom and 14th in the world.

-Sport

-Ardingly has several sports available to both prep students and college students.
-Athletics and cross country, cricket, football, hockey, netball, rounders, swimming, tennis, squash, and fencing are all open to prep students.
-The same set is offered for college students with the addition of badminton, rugby, basketball, rowing, yoga, shooting, scuba diving, and sailing, and the exception of rounders, cross country, and swimming.

-Ardingly have won the Independent Schools Football Association Cup three times: in 1997–98, 2014–15 and 2015–16, only behind Millfield who have been proclaimed champions four times.
-It is also the first school in history to have won both the Elgin Southern League trophy and the ISFA Cup as well as being the second to have won two consecutive ISFA cups.

 Chapel of St Saviour

 The Grade II listed chapel bears the historical name of the school, being laid the foundation stone 12 July 1864.
 The architects were R. H. Carpenter and William Slater.
 The structures are in Gothic Revival style in red brick and tiled rooftops.
 The chapel possesses the east end of the mid block, having four bays each containing a glass-stained window of Decorated sort.
 It stretches out into a further two narrows east of the west wing.
 Over the rooftop there is a bell tower.

 In 1976, cartoonist Nick Newman was expelled from Ardingly in his last term of Upper Sixth for wiring the Chapel to play rock music during a school Mass.